code-423n4/2023-12-revolutionprotocol/README.md

 - The treasury and creatorsAddress should not be able to buy tokens.

-- The distribution of ERC20 governance tokens should be in accordance with the defined emission schedule.
+- The distribution of ERC20 governance tokens should be in accordance with the defined linear emission schedule.

-- The TokenEmitter should always pay protocol rewards.
+- The TokenEmitter should always pay protocol rewards assuming enough ETH was paid to the buyToken function.

-- The treasury should always receive it's share of ether (minus creatorRateBps share).
+- The treasury should always receive it's share of ether (minus creatorRateBps and protocol rewards share).

 # Additional Context